A Deadly Secret: Timeframe and literary precedent

-The novel's historical setting is not explicitly mentioned.
-However, some readers speculate that the story is based in the Qing dynasty, judging from the illustrations in the published Chinese versions authorised by Jin Yong, which show male characters wearing queues.Wu Liuqi, a character from The Deer and the Cauldron, is mentioned in the third edition of A Deadly Secret.
-This confirms that A Deadly Secret is set in the Qing dynasty.
+Although the novel's historical setting is not explicitly mentioned, readers speculate that it is set in the 17th or 18th century during the Qing dynasty, judging from the illustrations in the published Chinese versions authorised by Jin Yong, which show male characters wearing queues.
+Wu Liuqi, a character in The Deer and the Cauldron, is mentioned in the third edition of A Deadly Secret, confirming that A Deadly Secret is set in the Qing dynasty.

-The plot itself is based on the true story of one of Jin Yong's family servants from his childhood.
-Jin Yong's grandfather Zha Wenqing (查文清), as a local magistrate in Jiangsu, took the man into his family estate after the anti-missionary riots there in 1891.
+The plot is inspired by the story of a servant who worked for Jin Yong's grandfather Zha Wenqing.
+Zha Wenqing, who was a local magistrate in Jiangsu, had taken in the man as a servant during the anti-missionary riots in 1891.

-Some commentators feel that the plot resembles Alexandre Dumas' The Count of Monte Cristo, except that they are based in different countries and historical periods.
-Jin Yong has admitted some influence from Dumas, his favourite non-Chinese novelist.
+Some commentators feel that the plot resembles that of The Count of Monte Cristo by Alexandre Dumas, except that they are based in different countries and historical periods.
+Jin Yong has also stated that he had been influenced by Dumas, his favourite non-Chinese novelist.